rsdoiel/antenna/archives/2025/socal_north_2025.22.md

 ---

-## Best things to do this weekend in LA and SoCal: June 6 - 8
+## Best things to do this weekend

-date: 2025-06-05, updated: 2025-06-05, from: The LAist
+date: 2025-06-05, updated: 2025-06-07, from: The LAist

-Verdi’s Messa da Requiem, an immersive Gatsby dance, Hugh Jackman at Hollywood Bowl season opener, Pride heads to Venice, free Metro rides, Watermelon Fest, and more of the best things to do this weekend.
+Verdi’s Messa da Requiem, an immersive Gatsby dance, Hollywood Bowl season opener, Pride events and more.

 <br>